• Skip to primary navigation

 • After 12 minutes, remove the eggs with a slotted spoon and place them a bowl full of ice water.
 Allow the eggs to cool for 5 minutes or so.

-• Once cooled completely remove the eggs from the water and dry them with a towel.
-Lightly tap the eggs on a hard surface and peel the shells.
-Once all the shells are removed place the eggs on a cutting board and cut them into pieces.
-(You can cut the eggs as large or small as you like).
+• Lightly tap the eggs on a hard surface and peel the shells.
+This process does take a bit of patience.
+Once all the shells are removed, place the eggs onto a cutting board and cut them into large chunks.

 Prepare The Dressing: